What is Denim Fabric?

 Although denim was originally made of 100% cotton, it's now made of other materials, as below.

 - Cotton Denim: This is the normal Denim that is manufactured with pure cotton yarn.
 This fabric is comfortable, long-lasting, and versatile.

-- Cotton/Spandex or Poly/Spandex Denim: This actually means stretch denim that is made of cotton/polyester incorporated with a small amount of spandex.
+- Cotton and Poly/Spandex Denim: This means stretch denim that is made of cotton/polyester incorporated with a small amount of spandex.
 This stretchy denim is also known as lycra denim.
 Usually, spandex yarn is used in the weft to produce stretch denim.

-- Poly Denim: The phrase “poly denim” refers to denim that is created from a combination of cotton and polyester, as well as a variety of other synthetic fibers.
+- Poly Denim: The phrase "poly denim" refers to denim that is created from polyester as well as a variety of other synthetic fibers.
 Materials like viscose and polyester are sometimes combined with cotton to manufacture denim items and polyester.
-Several purists argue that poly denim isn’t the same as “genuine” denim.
+Several purists argue that poly denim isn't the same as "genuine" denim.

 - Tencel Denim: Tencel denim is made of wood pulp like bamboo.
 This is a plant-based fiber alternative to cotton denim which is environmentally friendly and sustainable.

 One of the special qualities of Denim is that it can be woven and dyed at one location.
 Other fabrics are normally woven in one place and dyed in one place.
 So, this special quality makes it convenient for Denim manufacturing.
 We have parted the manufacturing process of Denim into six parts.
 Here is the full process of how Denim is made: